Advocating For Pathology Research Funding

 Subscribe to the FASEB's e-Action Alerts with important updates on major public policy issues.

-The Public Affairs Working Group, currently chaired by Daniel Remick of Boston University, supports ASIP by ensuring that the public affairs concerns of ASIP members are heard within ASIP, in cooperation with FASEB and in the wider biomedical and research communities.
-Areas of active interest to the ASIP Public Affairs Working Group are listed below with links to current information.
+The Research and Science Policy Committee, currently chaired by William Muller of Northwestern University, supports ASIP by ensuring that the public affairs concerns of ASIP members are heard within ASIP, in cooperation with FASEB and in the wider biomedical and research communities.
+Areas of active interest to the ASIP Research and Science Policy Committee are listed below with links to current information.

 Advocating On Behalf Of Funding for Pathology Research